 Over the next year Lola had two surgeries to repair her cleft lip and palate.
 She has a slight scar that is often unnoticed on her lip.
 She’s now a vibrant, joyful 3 year old that enjoys the beach and being a princess.

-Children who are born with a cleft lip and palate grow up, they may have issues with delayed speech and their teeth.
+When children born with a cleft lip and palate grow up, they may have issues with delayed speech and their teeth.
 Shriner’s will work with orthodontists and dentists to ensure Lola gets everything she needs.

 Though she may need additional surgeries in the future, her parents know they are in the best capable hands for Lola’s care.
 “The support system they received from everyone in Cincinnati was more than they could have asked for, especially being so far from home,” said Dan.